 The Gabb Watch 3 is a solid kids smartwatch for ages 6-12 that prioritizes safety over features.
-GPS tracking, geofencing, and calling all work reliably.
+GPS tracking, geofencing, and calling are the core tools.
 No internet, no social media, no games.
 Plans start at $12.99/month with a $30 activation fee.
 The main drawback is battery life at 14-18 hours and the locked Verizon-only network.

-• IP68 water and dust resistance with Gorilla Glass 3 survived 6 weeks of rough kid use with only minor scuffs.
+- IP68 water and dust resistance with Gorilla Glass 3, built to handle rough kid use.

 What Is the Gabb Watch 3?